-- the schedule for the development and marketing of the product; - the probability of success of the clinical phases; - the target market, the penetration rate and the treatment price; - the schedule and financial terms of a development and marketing partnership (payment on signature, payment based on milestones, royalties); and - the effective interest rate of future cash flows.
+- the schedule for the development and marketing of the product; - the probability of success of the clinical phases; - the target market, the penetration rate and the treatment price; - the schedule and financial terms of a development and marketing partnership (payment on signature, payment based on milestones, royalties).

-A one-year delay in reaching the triggering threshold for the fixed repayments provided for in the contract would have a downward impact of €0.9 million on the value of the ADNA debt.
-Conversely, a one-year advance in reaching the triggering threshold for the fixed repayments would have an upward impact on this payable of €1.5 million.
+A one-year delay or advance concerning the triggering threshold for the fixed repayments provided for in the contract would have no impact on the value of the ADNA debt.